Redocly/redocly-cli/docs/guides/replace-servers-url.md

 In this step, create a custom plugin and define the decorator dependency.

-1. In the `replace-servers-demo` folder, create a directory called `plugins`.
+1. In the `replace-servers-demo` folder, create a folder called `plugins`.

-2. In the `plugins` directory, create a `plugin.js` file with this code:
+2. In the `plugins` folder, create a `plugin.js` file with this code:

 ```JavaScript
 const ReplaceServersURL = require('./decorators/replace-servers-url');